piotrmurach/tty-config/README.md

 ### 2.20 autoload_env

-The `autload_env` allows you to automatically read environment variables.
+The `autoload_env` method allows you to automatically read environment variables.
 In most cases you would combine it with [env_prefix=](#212-env_prefix) to only read a subset of variables.
-When using `autload_env`, anytime the `fetch` is called a corresponding environment variable will be checked.
+When using `autoload_env`, anytime the `fetch` is called a corresponding environment variable will be checked.

 For example, given an environment variable `MYTOOL_HOST` set to `localhost`: